Thetford: Transport

+Coach Services are the primary bus operator in Thetford, with services to Bury St Edmunds, King's Lynn, Brandon, Mildenhall and Norwich.

 The town sits on the historic turnpike road between London and Norwich, which later became the A11.
 The first bypass opened in 1968, followed by a second in 1987.
 A high speed dual carriageway link from Thetford towards London opened in December 2014, which removed the remaining 9 miles of single carriageway via Elveden.
 The other main roads through the town are the A134 from Colchester to King's Lynn, and the A1066 towards Diss.

 The National Cycle Route 13 links Thetford to Gateley, near Fakenham.